 Yummy porcelain macaroon-like installations, optical illusions of fluffy pillows, and golden clouds fill the wall with joy!
-Horalkova’s wonderment of the world is depicted in all of her work.
+Summer’s wonderment of the world is depicted in all of her work.

-For Horalkova it was love at first sight with porcelain, but there were many heart breaks along the way, as the medium is notoriously difficult to work with.
-Having access to one of the only a few gas kilns in NYC, Horalkova relishes in the unpredictability and excitement that firing up her porcelain pieces can bring.
+For Summer it was love at first sight with porcelain, but there were many heart breaks along the way, as the medium is notoriously difficult to work with.
+Having access to one of the only a few gas kilns in NYC, Summer relishes in the unpredictability and excitement that firing up her porcelain pieces can bring.

 Every piece is hand formed then multiple fired, first in an electric kiln, then in a gas kiln to 2400 degrees F and then fired again with 14-22K gold luster to 1000 degrees F in an electric kiln.